 Check How Compounding Effect Can create a Magic in growing your wealth

-Value of SIP after 1 years will be
+Future Value of Lumpsum after 1 years will be

 A compound interest calculator is a tool that helps you calculate the interest earned on an investment or loan over time, when the interest is compounded.
 Compound interest is the interest earned not only on the initial amount invested (or borrowed), but also on the accumulated interest from previous periods.